webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 Given the URL normalization rules above, if a seed pages redirect to another page, eg. if `https://example.com/` redirects to `http://example.com/` or `http://www.example.com/`, they are treated as the same seed, and no new seed is added.

-If the seed page redirects to another URL, eg. `http://example.com/` to `https://example.org`, the new page is *not* added as a new seed by default, but that immediate page is crawled (unless the page was explicitly excluded)
+If the seed page redirects to another URL, eg. `http://example.com/` to `https://example.org/`, the new page is *not* added as a new seed by default, but that immediate page is crawled (unless the page was explicitly excluded).

 The `--addRedirectedSeeds` can be used to always add the new page URL as a seed, with the same scope as the original seed.

-Note that this can lead to unintended consequences, for example if the seed is `https://example.com/path/` and it redirects to `https://example.org/` with `scopeType: prefix`, the new seed added is `https://example.org/` with `scopeType: prefix` as well, but potentially expanding the size of the crawl.
+Note that this can lead to potentially broader or narrower scope, for example if the seed is `https://example.com/path/` and it redirects to `https://example.org/` with `scopeType: prefix`, the new seed added is `https://example.org/` with `scopeType: prefix` as well, but potentially expanding the size of the crawl.

 !!! note "Previous behavior"